Beach Bags Keep Summer Vibe Going Year Round!

 Written by SurfWriter Girls Sunny Magdaug and Patti Kishel

-Summer is always a time to relax and make time for ourselves, something that’s especially important now.
-While you’re enjoying sunny days, the Japanese philosophy of ichigo ichie (living in the moment) may be just what you need to regenerate.
+Now that the holidays are over it’s the perfect time to relax and make time for ourselves.
+While you’re wondering what’s ahead in the New Year, the Japanese philosophy of ichigo ichie (living in the moment) may be just what you need to regenerate and savor the good things in your life.

 A phrase that might sound silly the first time you hear it, ichigo ichie is a tenet of Zen Buddhism that dates to 16th century Japanese tea ceremonies.